baobabsoluciones/cornflow/README.rst

 Using cornflow
 ~~~~~~~~~~~~~~~~~~

-Launch airflow and the flask server
+Launch airflow and the flask server from two different terminals (using their respective virtual environments).

 In order to use cornflow api, import api functions::